clearlinux/clear-linux-documentation/source/clear-linux/tutorials/tutorial-proxy.rst

 .. note::

-    Thought netcat is included with Clear Linux, it is not the BSD version, which is the one usually used to enable git over ssh.
+    Though netcat is included with Clear Linux, it is not the BSD version, which is the one usually used to enable git over ssh.